How To Prepare Your Hair For Bleaching

 Image: Shutterstock

-Consult a professional colorist or hairstylist and let the professionals evaluate your hair health.
+Consult a professional colorist or hairstylist and let the professionals evaluate your hair health, especially if you plan to bleach hair at home for a budget makeover.
 Discuss the potential damage and the number of sessions you may need to get the desired color.
 Consulting a professional will help you understand if your hair is ready to take the chemical blow that comes with bleaching.
 This will also give you an idea about pre- and post-bleach hair care and what products to use after bleaching.

 protip_icon Quick Tip